Turcot Interchange: History

 When originally constructed, nearly the entire interchange was built elevated above ground level due to the cliff separating the Upper Lachine area from the Turcot sorting yard, which occupied the former basin of Saint-Pierre Lake.
 The highest point of the interchange (62.5 m) is located in its southern part over the Lachine Canal to allow for the passing of ships, but the canal closed its waterway operations just three years later, in 1970.
 The mean height of the interchange is around 40 m, which was, at the time of its inauguration, both the highest freeway interchange in all of Canada and a dramatic demonstration of Montreal's status as a modern global metropolis at the time.
 However, the construction of the junction was rushed during the 1960s boom, plus the structures were not designed to cope with Montreal's winters with their heavy snowfall as they lacked drainage and consisted of permeable concrete.

 By 2000, more than 300,000 vehicles used the interchange daily—far exceeding the 50,000 to 60,000 vehicles it was originally designed to accommodate.
-The heavy traffic, combined with harsh winter conditions, road salt, and inadequate drainage, caused the permeable concrete of the flyovers to deteriorate more quickly than expected, leading to falling pieces of concrete slabs.
+The heavy traffic, combined with harsh winter conditions, road salt, and inadequate drainage, caused the permeable concrete of the flyovers to deteriorate more quickly than expected.
+There were reports of concrete slabs—measuring up to one square metre (or square yard)—falling from the overpasses.
 Despite upcoming plans for reconfiguration of the interchange since 2010, there have been major repairs to the heavily-traveled ramps originally slated to be demolished.
 During the summer of 2011, over 2.7 km (1¾ miles) worth of lanes were restored, repaved, and returned to safely accessible condition for larger vehicles.

 Reconstruction

 Underside of the various flyovers comprising the original Turcot Interchange.

-In June 2007, the Quebec government announced plans to demolish and reconstruct the Turcot Interchange, with completion initially projected for 2016.
-The announcement came four years after a study revealed that the structure was deteriorating, including reports of concrete slabs—measuring up to one square metre (or square yard)—falling from the overpasses.
-In addition to a new interchange built lower to the ground, a large segment of Autoroute 20 would be rebuilt more to the north.
-Reconstruction of the interchange is expected to cost between $1.2 billion and $1.5 billion.
+In June 2007, the Quebec government announced plans to demolish and reconstruct the Turcot Interchange with the new flyovers built lower to the ground, with completion initially projected for 2016.
+Reconstruction of the interchange was expected to cost between $1.2 billion and $1.5 billion.

+As part of the reconfiguration of the Turcot Interchange, that segment of Autoroute 20 approaching the interchange would be shifted north and rebuilt with the carriageways "unreversed" to follow conventional right-hand drive.
+Since 1967, between Route 138 and the existing Turcot Interchange, the carriageways of Autoroute 20 were "reversed" with the central median on the left-hand side, rather than on the right-hand side like the rest of the province and country.